ITSLeeds/VectorTiles/README.md

 tippecanoe -zg -o out.mbtiles --drop-densest-as-needed msoa.geojson
 ```

-//TODO use the mbtile viewer to view the tiles we generated.

-We [can now serve](mapbox.mapbox-streets-v8) the `.mbtiles` in a Mapbox JS instance.
-The drawback here, is an initial lag in downloading the whole file by the client (browser), the pro is, as you probably guess, is this happens only once.
-It was perhaps developed for mobile apps and works perfectly for such cases.

-//TODO add html example with mbtiles
-//TODO test servers and CORS

-However, not everyone can do this as the size of the package could be large and slower connection clients would be punished harshly.
-It is important to shorten the ["time to first byte"](https://en.wikipedia.org/wiki/Time_to_first_byte).
-That is why we should consider unzipping the package into single `pbf` tiles.
-Protocol buffers (pbf) is a language-neutral [serialaization](https://developers.google.com/protocol-buffers) by Google.

-We can do this by:

 ##### Converting to a folder of pbf files

 Converting to a folder of `.pbf` tiles with gzip compression